alieberherr/anifortran/README.md

 `export ani=$HOME/lib/*`

-All of the above steps are contained in `build.sh`:
+All of the above steps are contained in `build.sh`, so the following line replaces the above:

 `. build.sh`